 I had a go-to person assigned to me in case I needed any help.
 A novitiate in his mid-thirties, Subhas had left behind work and career to consider the religious life.
 He was very friendly and helpful but also knew when to leave me alone.
 There was a routine to follow but I still had time off for myself.
 As a result of which, I had time to take nice walks everywhere to photograph, sketch, or write.
 There is the river bank, as well as the off-roads on the other side of the bank.
-These are my favourite places to roam.
+These became my favourite places to roam.

 Then come 5 p.m. on some evenings, I would take the bridge over and be seated at the ghat that is just outside the Parmath Niketan ashram.
 When evening arati is over, I might stop for a light dinner before making my way back to my room.

 In my opinion, this has got to be the most uplifting highlight of the day when one stays in Rishikesh.
 You would know what I am talking about if you have been there and sat on the steps of the ghat as the day draws to a close and dusk descends early.
 You have taken up a spot with the others on the steps.
 Now you wait for the monks to show.
 The boy monks file in first in their crisp saffron robes, and ash on their foreheads.
 Then comes Swamiji from Parmath Niketan Ashram.
 Arati can now begin.
 Meanwhile, the fire has already been lit in its sacred hearth down at the edge of the ghat, as close to the river as it can get.
 Swamiji says a few words and as he runs his gaze over the crowd, it made me feel like he is really connecting with each and every one of us despite so many folks there.